Skip to Content

 Ventilation: if your skylight can be opened, it will be able to help with the ventilation of your bathroom, which will greatly improve the overall air quality of the space

-• Energy-efficiency: A skylight will instantly help make your bathroom bright and well-lit during daytime, helping you save electricity costs.
+• Energy-efficiency: A skylight will instantly help make your bathroom bright and well-lit during the daytime, helping you save electricity costs.
 You’ll never need to turn on your lights in the bathroom until nighttime.

 Although skylights seem to be a really good idea on paper, not all spaces have the appropriate structure or location for them.
 Before deciding to install a skylight, here are some factors that you would need to consider: